UW Bothell Scholarship, Research, and Creative Practice (SRCP) Seed Grant Program

 The review committee will be assembled by the Office of Sponsored Research and will include seven voting faculty members.
 The faculty members will be selected from the Campus Council for Research and GFO nominations and will be charged in their duties by the VCAA who will also establish timelines for review.
 The review committee will include at least one faculty member from each of the Schools.
 Faculty will abstain from evaluating proposals where they are listed as part of the project team at any level of effort.
 There must be a minimum of three reviews for each proposal, therefore the Office of Sponsored Research will ask GFO for additional nominees if abstentions result in less than three faculty available to review a proposal.

 The committee will evaluate proposals using a scoring rubric based on the criteria listed above.
 The committee will make their final recommendations to the VCAA or designee based on the quality of the proposals and will indicate the following: rubric scores; prioritized list of those proposals recommended for funding; bulleted list of strengths and weaknesses for each proposal.
 The Office of Sponsored Research will provide each applicant with a summary of the committee’s feedback after the awards are announced.

 In addition, the review committee will provide the VCAA and the GFO EC with a summary of possible improvements to the guidelines for the next grant cycle to improve our ability to meet the overall goal.

 Grant recipients will be required to submit a brief progress report to the VCAA or their designee by October 1st of the award year.
-The report must include a list (using template to be developed by Office of Sponsored Research) of expenditures and milestones to date, as well as any changes in project plans.
+The report is an online form and includes a list of expenditures and milestones to date, as well as any changes in project plans.
 Grant recipients must submit their final product within 30 days of their project’s completion, and all spending must be completed no later than the end of the fiscal year (June 30th of the award year).
 Grant recipients will also be expected to present their work to a campus audience within 12 months of project completion.